The Modern

 For professional printing services (VistaPrint, Moo, local shops), always use SVG or PDF exports.

-Raster formats like PNG or JPG can "blur" at the edges when scaled, causing scanning lag.
-Vector formats remain mathematically perfect at any resolution.
+Raster formats (PNG/JPG) "blur" at edges when scaled.
+Vector formats (SVG) remain mathematically perfect at any resolution.

 A set of 500 premium business cards costs ~$80.
-If your LinkedIn URL changes or you get promoted, you're out $80 plus shipping.
-With a Lifetime Dynamic QR, you simply login and update the link.
+If your LinkedIn URL changes or you switch roles, you're out $80 plus shipping.
+With a Lifetime Dynamic QR, you simply update the link in our dashboard.
 The card in their hands updates instantly.

 Where should your business card point?
 Don't just point it to your homepage.
-Use a Lead-Optimized Landing Page:
+Use a Lead-Optimized Hub:

 VCard Profile

 Sales rep?
-Point to your latest pitch deck or case study gallery.
+Point to your latest case study gallery or interactive proposal.

 Social Hub

-A "Link in Bio" style page with all your professional links (LinkedIn, X, GitHub).
+A "Link in Bio" style page with all your professional links (LinkedIn, X, Portfolio).

 Dynamic QR codes let you see Real-Time Analytics.
-You can see how many scans your cards got at a specific trade show or networking event.
-This data is invaluable for measuring the effectiveness of your offline marketing efforts.
+You can determine exactly how many prospects scanned your card at a specific trade show or networking mixer.
+This data is invaluable for measuring the effectiveness of your offline engagement.

 Should I put the QR code on the back?

 Yes.
-The back of the card is ideal for a large, high-contrast QR code.
-It keeps the front clean for your name and branding while inviting the scan on the reverse.
+The back is ideal for a high-contrast QR.
+It keeps the front clean for branding while inviting the scan on the reverse.

 What DPI should I export at?

-If you must use a raster format (PNG), use 300 DPI or higher.
-However, we always recommend SVG (Vector) for business cards to ensure pixel-perfect edges.
+If using PNG, use 300 DPI minimum.
+However, SVG (Vector) is the industry standard for business cards to ensure pixel-perfect edges.